md-shadhin-mia/espwifi_reactjs/README.md

-# UI management with React App For Inteligent of Wireless Fidelity
+# UI management with React App For Intelligent of Wireless Fidelity